geodynamics/pylith/examples/box-3d/README.md

-# Examples: 3-D box
+# Axial and Shear Deformation in a 3D Box

-This set of examples demonstrates some basic concepts of using PyLith to solve the static or quasistatic elasticity equation in 3D.
-Concepts common to all of the steps include:
+This suite of examples demonstrates some basic concepts of using PyLith to solve the static and quasistatic boundary elasticity equation in a 3D box with uniform material properties.

-* Mesh from Gmsh
+This example builds on the 2D version and incrementally adds complexity through a series of steps:

+:Step 1: Axial extension with Dirichlet (displacement) boundary conditions.
-* Dirichlet boundary conditions
+:Step 2: Shear deformation with Dirichlet (displacement) boundary conditions.
-* Isotropic, linear elasticity with a single material
-* Output of the solution over the domain, boundaries, and materials
-* Output of auxiliary information for boundary conditions and materials
+:Step 3: Shear deformation with Dirichlet (displacement) and Neumann (traction) boundary conditions.
+:Step 4: Same as Step 2 but with initial conditions equal to the analytical solution.
+:Step 5: Shear deformation with time-dependent Dirichlet (displacement) and Neumann (traction) boundary conditions.

-## Step01: Axial extension with Dirichlet boundary conditions
+## Step 1: Axial extension with Dirichlet boundary conditions

 Axial extension with Dirichlet boundary conditions on the +x, -x, +y, -y, and -z boundaries.
-Features used in this simulation include:

-* Static simulation
-* UniformDB spatial database for specifying values for properties and boundary conditions

-The simulation parameters are in the `pylithapp.cfg` and `step01_axialdisp.cfg` files.

 To run the example: